Our Final Nutcracker Pics

 Our Purple Nutcrackers - Act 2

 In Act 2, the Nutcracker is now a prince leading the dreaming girl to the land of sweets.
 His costume is changed to represent the new scenes of Act 2.
-The top hat and attire are matching several scenes which include the Land of Sweets with candy all over his outfit.
-The top hat having the Sugar Plum Fairies, Russian Dancers, Chinese Dancers and the Dance of the Flowers.
+The top hat and attire match several scenes, which include the Land of Sweets with candy all over his outfit.
+The top hat has the Sugar Plum Fairies, Russian Dancers, Chinese Dancers and the Dance of the Flowers.

 The Crochet Igloo

 The igloo is part of our exhibit as a separate showcase.
-It represents 250 crocheters from around the world who sent us snowflakes as donations.
-The frame is made up of Water PVC Pipes from a homemade pattern that Daniel constructed himself.
-There are over 3,000 crochet snowflakes on the igloo with over 8,000 connections between them all.
+It represents 250 crocheters worldwide who sent us snowflakes as donations.
+The frame comprises Water PVC Pipes from a homemade pattern that Daniel constructed himself.
+There are over 3,000 crochet snowflakes on the igloo, with over 8,000 connections.
 It is a symbol of our global crochet community.

-From the interior, it was magical and pictures do not do it justice as the feeling you had when you were beneath the 1000's of snowflakes.
+From the interior, it was magical, and pictures do not do it justice to the feeling you had when you were beneath the thousands of snowflakes.

 Stitches

 The entire structure of the Nutcrackers is made from scratch as you can see in the complete gallery.
-Most of the hand crochet stitch work is free formed to match the sizing.
-Some of the appliques and dolls are actual patterns where they have been altered to match the theme.
+Most of the hand crochet stitch work is free-formed to match the sizing.
+Some of the appliques and dolls are patterns that have been altered to match the theme.

-The main yarn used is Caron Simply Soft Party, Bernat Satin, Bernat Super Value and Bernat Handicrafter Yarn by Yarnspirations.
+The main yarns used are Caron Simply Soft Party, Bernat Satin, Bernat Super Value, and Bernat Handicrafter Yarn by Yarnspirations.

 Time & Expenses